 How is an unannounced inspection different from an annual inspection?

 We conduct routine randomized unannounced inspections to verify that current conditions are similar to those reported during the most recent organic inspection.
-In addition, we perform risk-based unannounced inspections where the criteria includes, but is not limited to: response to a complaint, follow-up on a previous noncompliance(s), concerns around commingling and contamination, residue test results, crops known to concentrate pesticide residues, buffer area issues, and staff/inspector concerns.
+In addition, we perform risk-based unannounced inspections where the criteria includes, but is not limited to: response to a complaint, follow-up on a previous noncompliance(s), concerns around commingling and contamination, residue test results, crops known to concentrate pesticide residues, buffer area issues, and concerns raised during the certification process.

 Am I able to change or refuse an unannounced inspection?